Serbia to salute Putin but sees future with Europe

 Putin will hold a speech at the parade, which will involve tanks, boats and a fly-past including a Russian aerobatic team.
 Despite the red-carpet treatment, Prime Minister Aleksandar Vucic said last week that Putin would “hear that Serbia is on the European path”.

 Timothy Ash, head of emerging markets research at Standard Bank, said the Russian leader was unlikely to object.
-“Rather, experience is that Russia appreciates having ‘friendly’ nations within the EU, which provides some leverage to try and influence broader EU policy towards Russia and the region.”
-(Additional reporting by Alexei Anishchuk in Moscow, Aleksandar Vasovic and Ivana Sekularac in Belgrade; Writing by Matt Robinson; editing by David Stamp)
+“Rather, experience is that Russia appreciates having ‘friendly’ nations within the EU, which provides some leverage to try and influence broader EU policy toward Russia and the region.”

+Additional reporting by Alexei Anishchuk in Moscow, Aleksandar Vasovic and Ivana Sekularac in Belgrade; Writing by Matt Robinson; editing by David Stamp